ISISComputingGroup/ibex_developers_manual/PV-Connection-Layer.md

 This is what I think I know about how the layers under PVMAnagerObservable work to reconnect to a PV.
-This was part of the [logging ticket](https://github.com/ISISComputingGroup/IBEX/issues/2162) and led to a logging build [PV Manager and Observers](PV-Manager-and-Observers).
+This was part of the [logging ticket](https://github.com/ISISComputingGroup/IBEX/issues/2162) and led to a logging build [PV Manager and Observers Logging](PV-Manager-and-Observers-Logging).

 On disconnect the log is: